Manufacturing Shoulder Injury Accidents

 Under the Workers’ Compensation Act, you will be able to bill any care that you require to your employer’s workers’ comp insurer.
 On top of that, it may be possible for you to claim a portion of your wages, travel expenses associated with your care, and a number of other benefits that are dependent on the situation.
 Though this process may seem relatively straightforward, it will be in your best interests to consult with an attorney who can help you make sure that you are being treated fairly.

 If you injured your shoulder while lifting something at work and you are in the manufacturing industry, you should reach out to a lawyer who can help you pursue every form of compensation that may be available to you.
 At Law Office of Sam Scudder, our legal team has over 30 years of collective experience to draw upon, and the size of our firm allows us to provide our clients with the kind of personal and hands-on attention they deserve.
-To speak with one of our attorneys about the particulars of your case, please call our offices in Raleigh at (252) 222-0227 today.
+To speak with one of our attorneys about the particulars of your case, please call our offices in Morehead City at (252) 222-0227 today.